Snudgley/Godot-Big-Maths/README.md

 # Godot-Big-Maths
 A script for godot capable of doing math with very large number.
-It uses Strings instead of int or float to circumvent the limit
+It uses Strings instead of int or float to circumvent the limit.
+I've only tested this in Godot 3.5

 Theoretically, the maximum number of digits that it can calculate is 9,223,372,036,854,775,807, but the calculation time increases as the number of digits increases.